 First came the computer.
 Then the network emerged, allowing multiple devices in the same location to share information.
 From there the internet evolved, giving humanity the ability to store, sort, and find information with nothing but a typed request.

-TechRepublic’s smart person's guide about Amazon Alexa is a quick introduction to this digital assistant, as well as a “living” guide that will be updated periodically.
+TechRepublic’s cheat sheet about Amazon Alexa is an introduction to this digital assistant, as well as a “living” guide that will be updated periodically.
 There is also a free PDF version of this article: Amazon Alexa: An insider’s guide.

-- What is Alexa?
-Alexa is Amazon’s digital assistant, first launched in 2014 along with the Amazon Echo.
+- What is Amazon Alexa?
+Alexa is Amazon’s digital assistant, first launched in 2014 along with the Amazon Echo smart speaker.
 Alexa can provide results for web searches, order products from Amazon, and act as a hub for compatible IoT devices all via voice commands.

 - Who does Amazon Alexa affect?
 Amazon Alexa primarily affects consumers who use it in an Echo or other Alexa-based device, but it affects competitors as well.
-Microsoft, Google, and Apple all have digital assistants that are being forced to play catch up with Amazon.
+Microsoft, Google, and Apple all have digital assistants that are being forced to play catch-up with Amazon.

-- How do I start using Alexa?
-The best way to start using Alexa is by buying a device it runs on, or by installing the Alexa app.
-There are several vendors available and features vary along with price.
+- How do I use Amazon Alexa?
+The best way to start using Amazon Alexa is to buy a device it runs on, or by installing the Alexa app.
+There are several third-party Alexa devices available with varying features and prices.

-Alexa can perform web searches, create calendar events, modify lists and notes, order products, play music, read Twitter posts, recite email, and perform dozens of other tasks.
+Alexa can perform web searches, create calendar events, modify to-do lists and notes, order products, play music, read Twitter posts, recite email, and perform dozens of other tasks.

 When you speak to Alexa it uses natural language learning and speech recognition to transmit your request to Amazon’s servers, which is where the real work is done.
 Machine learning software processes the spoken request and sends a response back to Alexa, all in a matter of seconds.